rome/tools/packages/core/server/commands/init.test.md

  Files created ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  - rome.rjson: Your project configuration.
+  - project/.config/rome.rjson: Your project configuration.
 Documentation:
     https://romefrontend.dev/docs/project-config/
-  - .editorconfig: Sets editor formatting and indentation options.
+  - project/.editorconfig: Sets editor formatting and indentation options.
 Documentation: https://editorconfig.org/

  What next? ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

   1. Setup an editor extension
      Get live errors as you type and format when you save.
 Learn more: